-The risk management processes within the Group seek to identify, measure, monitor and control risk so that risk exposures are adequately managed and the expected returns adequately compensate the risks.
+The risk management process identifies, assesses and measures, controls, monitors and reports/analyses risk.
+This ensures that risk exposures are adequately managed and that the expected return compensates for the risk taken.

-- Identification: The identification and analysis of the existing and potential risks is a continuing process, in order to facilitate and ensure the risks can be managed and controlled within the risk appetite of the Group and specific entity, where necessary. - Measurement: Risks are measured, assessed and aggregated using comprehensive qualitative and quantitative risk measurement methodologies and the process also serves as an important tool as it provides an assessment of capital adequacy and solvency. - Controlling and Monitoring: Controls, triggers and limits are used to manage risk exposures and to facilitate early identification of potential problem on a timely basis. - Analytics and Reporting: Risk analysis and reports are prepared at the respective entities and consolidated level as well as business level are regularly escalated to the senior management and relevant Boards of the Group's entities to ensure that the risks identified remain within the established appetite and to support an informed decision-making process.
+- Identification: The identification and analysis of the existing and potential risks is a continuing process, in order to facilitate and proactive and timely identification of risk within the Group's business operations.
+This ensures that risks can be managed and controlled within the risk appetite of the Group and specific entity, where necessary. - Assessment and Measurement: Risks are measured, assessed and aggregated using comprehensive qualitative and quantitative risk measurement methodologies, and the process also serves as an important tool as it provides an assessment of capital adequacy and solvency. - Controlling: Risks identified during the risk identification process must be adequately managed and mitigated to control the risk of loss.
+This is also to ensure risk exposures are managed within the Group's or entity's risk appetite. - Monitoring: Effective monitoring process ensures that the Group is aware of the condition of its exposures vis-à-vis its approved appetite and to facilitate early identification of potential problem on a timely basis by using continuous and on-going monitoring of risk exposures and risk control/mitigation measures. - Analytics and Reporting: Risk analysis and reports are prepared at the respective entities and consolidated level as well as business level are regularly escalated to the senior management and relevant Boards of the Group's entities to ensure that the risks identified remain within the established appetite and to support an informed decision making process.